jamesbrond/todoist-template/docs/README.md

 > Template with placeholder replaced runtime

 [Complex template](./template/complex_template.md)
-> Templete with multiple projects and sections
+> Templete with multiple projects and sections and sub-tasks

 [Inlcude templates](./template/include_template.md)
 > Include templates to create a more complex template